Your Stay at RPA

 Checking in

-Your contact details, medical history, medication history, your next of kin contact details, your GP contact details and check to make sure you have signed a consent form.
+When you arrive, our staff will confirm your contact details, medical history, medication history, your support person contact details, GP contact details and check to make sure you have signed a consent form.

 We want you and your support person to be involved in decisions about your care.
 We encourage you and your support person to ask questions.
 You can request to speak with your medical, nursing, or allied health teams at any time during your stay.